 Based in New York City, Dr. Sasaki is a faculty member at Juilliard, where she teaches piano, chamber music, and keyboard skills courses in the Evening Division, and Piano Topics and keyboard skills for pianists in the College Division. mikasasaki.com

-Judges of the ZhongSin International Music Competition (Singapore), the Chopin International Piano Competition for Young Pianists (preliminary, quarter-final) and many other major piano competitions.
-Moreover, Ms. Fangfang Pan successfully introduced major music events from Hong Kong and Macau into China mainland, which has made great contributions to the music education of China mainland as well as the culture exchange between special administrative regions and the mainland.
+Judges of the Zhongsin International Music Competition (Singapore), the Chopin International Piano Competition for Young Pianists (preliminary, quarter-final), and many other major piano competitions.
+Moreover, Ms. Fangfang Pan successfully introduced major music events from Hong Kong and Macau into China mainland, which has made great contributions to the music education of China mainland as well as the cultural exchange between special administrative regions and the mainland.

-After her immigration to America, Ms. Fangfang Pan participated as judges in multiple major art competitions, she was also the Director of Juries of the composition contest of the San Francisco International New-concept Filmfest, and the Artistic Director of America-Asia Art Group.
-At the same time, she established the Global Outstanding Chinese Artists Association which is based in San Francisco and the GOCAA International Piano Competition (GIPC), as well as the GOCAA International Vocal Competition (GIVC) and the GOCAA International Strings Competition (GISC).
+After her immigration to America, Ms. Fangfang Pan participated as a judge in multiple major art competitions, she was also the Director of Juries of the composition contest of the San Francisco International New-concept Filmfest, and the Artistic Director of America-Asia Art Group.
+At the same time, she established the Global Outstanding Chinese Artists Association which is based in San Francisco, and the GOCAA International Piano Competition (GIPC), as well as the GOCAA International Vocal Competition (GIVC) and the GOCAA International Strings Competition (GISC).
 As the founder and chairman of GOCAA and the International music Competitions, Ms. Fangfang Pan has led numerous rising young talents from all over the world showing their talents in music on many different stages world-widely.
-Hundreds of these young talented pianists’ recitals and concerto concerts were held, which gives each of them great opportunities in becoming a better and a more mature artist.
+Hundreds of these young talented pianists’ recitals and concerto concerts were held, giving each of them great opportunities to become a better and more mature artist.

-Due to the success of GOCAA International Piano Competition (America Division), July 29th is announced as GOCAA Day by Mayor of San Mateo, America.
-And Ms. Fangfang Pan has been awarded Outstanding Contribution Awards several times from different cities.
+Due to the success of the GOCAA International Piano Competition (America Division), July 29th is announced as GOCAA Day by the Mayor of San Mateo, America.
+Additionally, Ms. Fangfang Pan has been awarded Outstanding Contribution Awards several times from different cities.

-Ms. Fangfang Pan has been performing with couple excellent musicians in duo forms, such as Ms. Anna Maria Mendieta, the principal harpist with the Sacramento Philharmonic; Mr. Matthew Linaman, cello professor from the Pre-college of San Francisco Conservatory of Music, the Time Gramophone Concert Series they performed through cities from America, Canada to China has been awarded Outstanding Artists Awards and reported by major medias like World Daily, Singtao Daily, News for Chines e, Sino Television, ChineseRadio.com, ChineseRadio.cn, G&E AM1510 Radio, etc .
+Ms. Fangfang Pan has been performing with a couple of excellent musicians in duo forms, such as Ms. Anna Maria Mendieta, the principal harpist with the Sacramento Philharmonic; Mr. Matthew Linaman, cello professor from the Pre-college of San Francisco Conservatory of Music, the Time Gramophone Concert Series they performed through cities from America, Canada to China has been awarded Outstanding Artists Awards and reported by major media like World Daily, Singtao Daily, News for Chines e, Sino Television, ChineseRadio.com, ChineseRadio.cn, G&E AM1510 Radio, etc.

-Violinist Lorenz Gamma has a varied career as soloist, recitalist, chamber musician and teacher.
+Violinist Lorenz Gamma has a varied career as a soloist, recitalist, chamber musician, and teacher.
 He is the founder and artistic director of the Borromeo Music Festival () in Switzerland.
-The festival consists of a two-week summer course for advanced string and piano students and hosts faculty members from many internationally renowned music schools such as the New England Conservatory, Cleveland Institute of Music, Indiana University in Bloomington, the Royal Academy of Music, Oberlin Conservatory and many others.
+The festival consists of a two-week summer course for advanced string and piano students and hosts faculty members from many internationally renowned music schools such as the New England Conservatory, Cleveland Institute of Music, Indiana University in Bloomington, the Royal Academy of Music, Oberlin Conservatory, and many others.